operator-framework/operator-controller/CONTRIBUTING.md

 > "We need to accept that random issues and pull requests will show up" - Joe L.

 Before diving into our process for coordinating community efforts, I think it's important to set the expectation that Open Source development can be messy.
 Any effort to introduce a formal workflow for project contributions will almost certainly be circumvented by new community users.
-Rather than pestering users to subscribe to a project-specific process, we strive to make it as simply as possible to provide valuable feedback.
+Rather than pestering users to subscribe to a project-specific process, we strive to make it as simple as possible to provide valuable feedback.
 With that in mind, changes to the project will almost certainly follow this process:

-1. The community engages in discussion in the #olm-dev slack channel.
+1. The community engages in discussion in the [#olm-dev](https://kubernetes.slack.com/archives/C0181L6JYQ2) slack channel.
-2. The community creates GitHub Issues, GitHub Discussions, or pull requests in the appropriate repos based on (1) and potentially continue the discussion.
+2. The community creates GitHub Issues, GitHub Discussions, or pull requests in the appropriate repos based on (1) to continue the discussion.
-3. The community utilize the Working Group and talk about (1) and (2) stuff and anything else that comes to mind.
+3. The community utilizes the Working Group Meeting to talk about items from (1) and (2) as well as anything else that comes to mind.

 The workflow defined above implies that the community is always ready for discussion and that ongoing work can be found in the GitHub repository as GitHub Issues, GitHub Discussions, or pull requests, and that milestone planning is async, happening as part of (1), (2), and (3).